maheshshali25/maheshshali25/README.md

 ### Hi there 👋

+### 🔭 I’m currently working as a product development.
 <!--
 **maheshshali25/maheshshali25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started.

-🔭 I’m currently working as a product development.
 - 🌱 I’m currently learning AWS Services.
 - 👯 I’m looking to collaborate on database schema creation.
 - 🤔 I’m looking for help with ...